About White Crane Scotland

 Our approach is not for everyone as we operate in a very relaxed way that allows people to take responsibility for themselves.
 Whilst coloured belts, certificates and trophies may play a cultural role in some martial arts they have no place in traditional kung fu.
 It's the practice of the art that is important, as an expression and progression of the self.
 White Crane only really exists when someone is actually doing it, and we are here to keep it alive by doing just that.

 White Crane Scotland was founded in 2012 by Kami Newton after many years of diligent and consistent training in White Crane Boxing.
 Kami began studying the Nam Yang lineage of White Crane in 2002 having previously trained in Goju Ryu Karate, Yang style Tai Chi Chuan, Wing Chun, San Da and San Shou.
-Training for a minimum of 4 hours daily Kami embraced the art wholeheartedly and committed himself to the lifelong pursuit of passing on what he has learned.
+Training for a minimum of 4 hours daily Kami embraced the art wholeheartedly and committed himself to the lifelong pursuit of passing on what he continues to learn.

-Kami discovered new dimensions to White Crane after meeting Sarah Hazard who has been an essential component to his development.
+Kami discovered new dimensions to White Crane after meeting Sarah Hazard who has been an essential component to both the school’s and Kami’s development.
 2015 saw their first visit to Yong Chun, the birthplace of White Crane and the beginning of a journey with the Weng Gong Ci martial gym learning pure and authentic Yong Chun White Crane.
-Now training under Pan Chengmiao and his son Pan Qiongqi, Kami is extremely grateful for the help of Martin Watts, Haki Celikkol and Judith Whiter who are now part of our wider family of White Crane.
+Now training under Pan Chengmiao and his son Pan Qiongqi, Kami and Sarah are extremely grateful for the help of Martin Watts, Haki Celikkol and Judith Whiter who are now part of our wider family of White Crane.

 "Classes have such a great atmosphere, everyone is so friendly and welcoming and accepting of each other, I really enjoy being part of the club.
 Kami is an incredibly inspiring instructor and a lot of fun.